 I don't put all my best pieces at the beginning of the galleries.
 I tried but the website always reorganizes them.
 You have to page through the galleries to find the gold.

 My photographic collection has grown to outnumber my artwork.
 One of the benefits of being a teacher in the Middle East is the shorter distances to interesting places.
 Plus, part of our benefit package is to get tickets for an annual trip to our home countries or elsewhere, so we have been all over the place.
 I look for those artistic captures that would look good in my gallery.
 One of my favorite places for camera fodder is Singapore and Bali.
-My kids and wife have turned out to have a good photographer's eye as well and I have added some of their best shots.
-Most of the photographs in my gallery are from the USA (primarily North Atlantic states), Atlantic Canada, Indonesia, Thailand, Singapore, the United Arab Emirates, and some European countries.
+My kids have turned out to have a good photographer's eye as well and I have added some of their best shots.
+Most of the photographs in my gallery are from the USA (primarily North Atlantic states), Atlantic Canada, Indonesia, Thailand, Philippines, Singapore, the United Arab Emirates, and some European countries.

 Though I am very happy with the gallery photograph collection, I am especially proud of my digital artwork.
 For my artwork, the drawing is the thing.
 Though some of my pieces are completely digital, most of my artwork is probably different in a number of ways from the artwork you are used to.
 Usually an artist starts with a prepared canvas and then proceeds to create a painting that fills up that space.
 My approach has to be a bit opposite of that.
 I start with a completed drawing, transform it digitally and then have to create a background to fit it.